dtenenba/GeMS-HDC-Talk/src/slides/slide-1.md

     gulp

-To deploy to production url above (probably have to commit first?):
+To deploy to production url above (probably have to commit/push first?):

     gulp deploy-pages